 Smart grids & smart metering.

-The use and decentralized generation of wind and solar energy pose a huge challenge to utility companies.
-The fluctuation of wind and sun power has an impact on electricity generation, while voltage in the mains has to remain stable.
-What is more, an increasing number of private households produce their own electricity, for example by using small cogeneration plants or photovoltaic systems.
-The energy created has to be managed intelligently with the help of state-of-the-art ICT in order to see the overall picture of this decentralized distribution network both in technological and financial terms.
+The use of wind and solar energy poses a considerable challenge to energy providers.
+The constantly changing intensity of wind and sun has an impact on electricity generation while the voltage in the power grid needs to remain stable to prevent power outages.
+What is more, an increasing number of private households are producing their own electricity, for example by using small cogeneration plants or photovoltaic systems.
+Energy flows need to be controlled intelligently with the help of modern ICT so that a balance can be maintained between local generation of energy and energy consumption.
 This requires a smart grid.

 In order for a smart grid to work properly, a huge amount of data needs to be evaluated in real time for operators to see when and where how much electricity is being generated and how much needs to be supplied.
-Smart metering provides the transparency necessary for this.
-At T-City Friedrichshafen, we launched a smart metering service as a pilot project in collaboration with utilities provider Technische Werke Friedrichshafen in 2008.
-In this project, we have also been testing smart grid solutions for the ICT-based integration of renewable energies.
-We have also been working with other municipal utilities providers and major energy suppliers on different projects dealing with smart metering and smart grids.
-One example is our collaboration with the technology group ABB.
-The joint project deals with securing stability when feeding solar power into the grid.
+Smart meters provide the needed transparency.
+We have been working with local utilities and major energy suppliers on different projects dealing with smart metering and smart grids.

 Video: How smart grids work